dewetblomerus/dewetblomerus.github.io/_posts/2016-07-07-why-i-symlinked-every-folder-in-my-home-directory.md

       ln -s $SSDPATH/$i ~/$i
     done

-That is an Array and a For loop in bash that creates Symlinks.
+That is an Array and a For loop in Bash that creates Symlinks.
 The `rm` deletes the symlinks if they exist which makes the script idempotent and potentially dangerous.

 This file is a part of my whole <a href='https://github.com/dewetblomerus/linux-laptop' target='_blank'>laptop setup script repo</a>